AWillFarah/stealth-crawl/README.md

 **4. Did you receive help from anyone outside this class or from anyone in this class that is not in a group with you?**

 > &nbsp;
-><i>HUGEEEE thank you to Caleb Flosky for giving me his modifications to the maze tutorial code that allows for rooms!</i>
+><i>HUGEEEE thank you to Caleb Flosky for giving me his modifications to the maze tutorial code that allows for rooms!
+>
+> I went to Jonathan Bergen a lot for advice as wekk
+> </i>
 > &nbsp;